opener-project/opener-project.github.com/vutools.md

 + Opinion holder: mentions of whom is the opinion from
 + Opinion target: expressions that indicate what the opinion is about

-For instance consider the next example:
-    "I like the design of Ipod video"
+For instance consider the sentence "I like the design of Ipod video".
+These are the elements of the opinion extracted from it:
-    Opinion expression: like
++ Opinion expression: like
-    Opinion holder: I
++ Opinion holder: I
-    Opinion target: the design of Ipod video
++ Opinion target: the design of Ipod video